Patrocínio: Statistical micro-region

-Patrocínio is also a statistical micro-region with 6 municipalities: Abadia dos Dourados, Coromandel, Cruzeiro da Fortaleza, Douradoquara, Estrela do Sul, Grupiara, Iraí de Minas, Monte Carmelo, Patrocínio, Romaria, and Serra do Salitre.
+Patrocínio is also a statistical micro-region with six municipalities: Abadia dos Dourados, Coromandel, Cruzeiro da Fortaleza, Douradoquara, Estrela do Sul, Grupiara, Iraí de Minas, Monte Carmelo, Patrocínio, Romaria, and Serra do Salitre.

-In the year 2000, its population was of 182,850 inhabitants in a total area of 12,017.00 km^{2}.
+In the year 2000, its population was 182,850 inhabitants in a total area of 12,017.00 km^{2}.
 The population density (year 2000) was 5.22 inhabitants/km^{2}.

 Hydrography

 The river network of the municipality is extensive and belongs to the basin of the Paranaíba River.
 The main watercourses are the rivers: Quebranzol and Santo Antonio (tributaries of the Rio Araguari); Dourados and Perdizes and Rio Espírito Santo as well as the streams (ribeirões) Salitre, Pavões, Macaúbas and Córrego do Ouro.
 There are also waterfalls that are little known by tourists.
-One example is “Cachoeiras do Lemos”, on the Ribeirão de Rita Matos, which flows into the Rio Salitre and “Cachoeira dos Borges”.
+One example is “Cachoeiras do Lemos”, on the Ribeirão de Rita Matos, which flows into the Rio Salitre and "Cachoeira dos Borges".
 Patrocínio has many small streams that allow for irrigation of the fields and for the raising of fish.
 The municipality has the greatest area of the region inundated by the Hydroelectric Reservoir of Nova Ponte, a total of 135.44 square kilometers.
 In 2006 the reservoir reached its maximum level, 815 meters above sea level.

 The vegetation is cerrado, a landscape characterized by extensive savanna formations crossed by gallery forests and stream valleys.
 Traditionally this region was used for cattle raising, but in recent years the growing of soybeans has made encroachments causing the loss of most of the trees.
 Rainfall is abundant, between 1,100 and 1,600 millimeters per year, although this rainfall is concentrated in a six- to seven-month period between October and April.

 Climate

 The climate can be classified as Tropical of altitude, with yearly average temperature between 9 °C (48.2 °F) and 35 °C (95 °F).
 The Köppen climate classification of the region is Cwa (Tropical on high altitudes, humid/warm summer and a dry/cool winter).
-As a city located in the southern Hemisphere, the spring starts in September, summer in December, autumn in March, and winter in June.
+As a city located in the Southern Hemisphere, the spring starts in September, summer in December, autumn in March, and winter in June.
 There are just two seasons (a hot and humid one from October to March, and a colder and drier one from April to September).
 The coldest month is generally July and the hottest month is January.
 The climate is mild throughout the year with the high altitude reducing the heat and humidity so common at lower elevations.